James Gowans (rugby union): Provincial career

-Gowans first came to note as a rugby player when he represented Cambridge University whilst a student at Clare College.
-He played in two Varsity Matches in 1892 and 1893, winning two sporting 'Blues'.
+International career

+The Scottish Referee of 10 February 1893 noted:

+We have come across a description of J. J. Gowans written a month or two before the international.
+Very heavy, and with a curious carthorse gallop - sometimes indeed, a spectator might think Gowans wears one leg shorter than the other - he is hard to tackle.
+He trains with great 'vim'.
+He is a singular instance of a man coming up from an association school who has taken up rugby with distinction after coming to college.

 Gowans played his rugby on the wing and was first capped for Scotland, while still a Cambridge student, in the 1893 Home Nations Championship, against Wales.
+Wales won the match 9-0, scoring three tries and a conversion.

+His first cap for Scotland was met with disdain before the match.
+The Scottish Leader of 3 February 1893 noting:

+Regarding the changes at half [back] there is no doubt that these will weaken the team.
+Robertson is alright, but Gowans - well, we would have preferred someone else - Murdison, for choice.
+To put the matter plainly, tomorrow's back division is in many respects the poorest that has represented Scotland for many years.

 His seven others caps for Scotland were also in Home Nations encounters and he took part in their successful 1895 campaign where they claimed their first ever Triple Crown.
 It was during the 1895 tournament that Gowens scored his first international points, scoring a match winning try in the encounter with Wales.
 He would score one more try, in his final match, during the 1896 game against England.

 Cricket career

 In 1891, Gowans played a first-class cricket match for the Marylebone Cricket Club against Cambridge University.
 Playing as a wicket-keeper, he top scored in their first innings with 40 and wasn't required to bat in the second.
 The bowler who dismissed him, Cyril Wells, was also a rugby union international, representing England.

+He nearly also represented Cambridge University at cricket but a cut hand prevented him from acquiring his 'blue'.

+He played for Ayr, the Scottish Referee of 23 May 1898 noting:

+Ayr were lucky in getting Grange their new ground in the Ayrshire Agriculturists Association's enclosure.
+The ground promises to be one of the finest in the West of Scotland.
+The men of the "Auld Toon" made their best show of the season, and scored 157.
+J. J. Gowans, the International Rugby half, played for Ayr, and got 33.